 The island is also noted for its pristine white beaches and is home to some of the most expensive real estate in the country.
-Once you’ve spent your day exploring the island, come back to the lofts for a glass of wine and the most stunning sunset in Miami.
+Once you’ve spent your day exploring the island, return to the lofts for a glass of wine and the most stunning sunset in Miami.

-MacArthur Causeway is worth checking out if you’re looking for a more secluded sunset location.
+MacArthur Causeway is worth checking out if you want a more secluded sunset location.
 You’ll have the entire causeway, and the ocean views are stunning.
 Plus, the sunset is always beautiful, apt for snapping stunning photos of the purple horizon.

 Biscayne Bay is the perfect place to catch the pink sunset in Miami.
 You can enjoy a cruise or walk along the bay to see the stunning phenomenon.
 Sunset at Biscayne Bayfront Park is a great option if you’re looking for a more tranquil sunset.

-You’ll have to be quick, though, because the phenomenon lasts only about 10 minutes.
+You’ll have to be quick because the phenomenon lasts only about 10 minutes.
 After catching the pink sunset, you can head to one of the many bars or restaurants in the area for a drink to celebrate.

-The iconic restaurant is known for its ambience, especially due to the floor-to-ceiling windows.
-It is also a perfect place for planning a dinner date to feel the vibe and view the Biscayne bay and downtown Miami.
+The iconic restaurant is known for its ambiance, especially due to the floor-to-ceiling windows.
+It is also a perfect place for planning a dinner date to feel the vibe and view the Biscayne Bay and downtown Miami.

-The park is one of the best places that offers a playground and a sunset view.
-The park offers panoramic views of Port Miami and the Downtown Miami skyline, and during the day, one can watch the cruise ships enter and exit the Miami harbour.
+The park is one of the best places, with a playground and a sunset view.
+The park offers panoramic views of Port Miami and the Downtown Miami skyline, and during the day, one can watch the cruise ships enter and exit the Miami harbor.

 The park is the best place to catch the sun directly sinking into the ocean with hues of red.